-In accordance with step two of the two-step STIP design process discussed above, the Committee then modified the 120.1% preliminary bonus funding percentage for each NEO based on the Committee's assessment of each NEO's individual performance after consideration of management's recommendation.
-When making its 2021 bonus determinations, the Committee considered the input and recommendations of Mr. Bakish with respect to NEOs other than himself.
+In accordance with step two of the two-step STIP design process discussed above, the Committee then modified the 86.5% preliminary bonus funding percentage for each NEO based on the Committee's assessment of each NEO's individual performance after consideration of management's recommendation.
+When making its 2022 bonus determinations, the Committee considered the input and recommendations of Mr. Bakish with respect to NEOs other than himself.
 With respect to Mr. Bakish, the Committee took into account his performance evaluation conducted by the Committee, together with the Nominating and Governance Committee, after the close of the fiscal year.
-The Committee's determination of the NEOs' annual bonus amounts, as set forth in the Summary Compensation Table for Fiscal Year 2021 following this CD&A, took into account each NEO's contributions toward the qualitative performance factors described above, as well as a variety of factors it deemed appropriate, with no pre-determined emphasis on any individual factor.
-The Committee also considered each NEO's target bonus amount for 2021, which amounts are based on competitive practice and are included in the table below.
+The Committee's determination of the NEOs' annual bonus amounts, as set forth in the Summary Compensation Table for Fiscal Year 2022 following this CD&A, took into account each NEO's contributions toward the qualitative performance factors described above, as well as a variety of factors it deemed appropriate, with no pre-determined emphasis on any individual factor.
+The Committee also considered each NEO's target bonus amount for 2022, which amounts are based on competitive practice and are included in the table below.
 The differences in the target bonus amounts set forth in the NEOs' agreements partly reflect the level of relative impact of each of their positions on our performance.

-Because of our NEOs' performance, we continued to deliver on our streaming strategy and were positioned to return value to our shareholders.
+Because of our NEOs' performance, we continued to deliver on our streaming strategy.
 In addition to the accomplishments and other considerations discussed earlier in this CD&A, the Committee noted the following accomplishments within this context: